nemvalid/pos-module-components/README.md

 ## Colors and configuration

 If you use a standard theme and the Theme Manager Module then they can provide you the necessary configuration context from the current theme.
 Check the Theme Manager Module's documentation: https://github.com/Platform-OS/pos-module-theme-manager/blob/master/README.md for more details.

 ## Hooks

 The Component Libarary Module implements the `hook_admin_menu` hook to add the style guide page link to the admin if the [Admin Module](https://github.com/Platform-OS/pos-module-admin) is added to your project.
-It also implements the `hook_module_info` hook to register itself to the Module registry provided by the [Core Module](https://github.com/Platform-OS/pos-module-core).
+It also implements the `hook_module_info` hook to register itself to the Module registry provided by the [Core Module](https://github.com/Platform-OS/pos-module-core) and implements `hook_permission` to use [access control](https://github.com/Platform-OS/pos-module-permission) in the styleguide page.

 ## Style guide and Component meta